cybervishwajeet/Hack2Ignite-Team-404-/README.md

 ## 👤 Accessibility Profiles

-InclusiAid supports accessibility-oriented user profiles so the interface can adapt to different user requirements.
+InclusiAi supports accessibility-oriented user profiles so the interface can adapt to different user requirements.

 Supported profile concepts include: